 A help desk process flow defines all the steps involved in resolving a customer query.
-It shows every step from the moment a ticket is collected and assigned to an agent until the ticket is resolved and customer feedback is collected.
-The process flow also clearly documents how tickets will be assigned, how they will be prioritized, when they will be escalated, how they will be sorted into different categories, and how tickets in different categories will be resolved.
-It defines the workflow within the service desk team.
+It must show every step from the moment a ticket is received and assigned to an agent until it is resolved and customer feedback is collected.

-Besides streamlining ticket management, a process flow will also help the service desk manager measure and monitor the service desk operations.
-The help desk process flow has an important role in defining the metrics and standards for the service desk.
-By analyzing the tickets handled and the resources it takes to move between different steps in the process flow, you can identify the bottlenecks in the process and take steps to improve them.
+Besides streamlining Ticket Management, the help desk process flow has an important role in defining the metrics and standards for the service desk.
+By analyzing the tickets handled and the resources employed in moving forward a request, you can identify the bottlenecks in the process and take steps to improve them.

 5 steps to define a clear help desk ticketing process flow